 2017 NES Book Award Winners

-Learn more about the fiction, contemporary nonfiction, history & biography, and specialty titles finalists below.
+Learn more about the fiction, contemporary nonfiction, history & biography, and specialty titles winners below.

 The One-In-A-Million Boy, by Monica Wood (Houghton Mifflin Harcourt):